pankajtandon/technoChord/_posts/2017-03-18-graph-vs-relational.md

 Here are his primary set of questions:

 * How much inventory should I keep?
-* How can I lower transportation costs?
-* How can I predict demand?
 * How can I track my sales in all states where I have stores?
 * How can I analyze what books are sold in what markets?
 * When should I use promotions?
 * How can I negotiate my RMAs (Return to Manufacturer Agreements)?
-* How much should I spend on advertisement and of what kind?

 We engage and here is what emerges: